 Eye Exams and Surgery

-- Lions Clubs International is a service organization whose local club members are all volunteers.
+- Lions Clubs International is a volunteer service organization with local clubs.
 A local Lions club in or near your community may sponsor a program that may help you buy eyeglasses or get eye care.

 - Medicare Benefit for Eye Exams

 Patients must pay 20 percent of the Medicare-approved amount after the yearly Part B deductible.

-- State Children’s Health Insurance Program (SCHIP)
+- Medicaid and Children’s Health Insurance Program (CHIP)

-The National Eye Institute (NEI) is part of the National Institutes of Health (NIH) and is the Federal government’s lead agency for vision research that leads to sight-saving treatments and plays a key role in reducing visual impairment and blindness.
+The National Eye Institute (NEI) is part of the National Institutes of Health (NIH) and is the federal government’s lead agency for vision research that leads to sight-saving treatments and plays a key role in reducing visual impairment and blindness.